AherRahul/NodeJs-Angular-ChatBot/README.md

 # ng-chat-nodejs
-A simple Node.js application that uses [ng-chat](https://github.com/rpaschoal/ng-chat).
+A simple Node.js application that uses [ng-chat].

 ### How to run this project